aws-samples/aws-modernization-with-cloud-one-workload-security/content/60_Conclusions_and_Results/_index.ee.md

 # Conclusions and Results

-In this workshop, you learned how you can automate and bolster your server fleet security using Trend Micro Cloud One - Workload Security in AWS.
+In this workshop, you learned how you can automate and bolster your server fleet security using Trend Cloud One - Workload Security in AWS.
 Workload Security can be easily integrated with your current configuration, event, and orchestration tools to provide advanced threat protection.

 ![conclusion](/images/end.png)